KieranQB/UWA-ROS2-workshop/README.md

 ## Contributions

-This course material has been developed in our spare time.
+This course material has been adapted from the ROS 1 course and has been developed by volunteers in their spare time.
 As you work through the workshop, please consider contributing any suggestions or edits back -- it's easy!
 Please fork the repository you want to update and do a “pull request“ (PR) when you're ready for us to review.
 For the full process, read up on “Git Flow” [here][gh-git-flow].
+Otherwise let us know of any issues and we will try to get to it when we can.

-## Part 1: ROS Application Areas
+## Part 1: Workshop Summary

-The second part of this workshop consists of four application areas that are worked on over four days.
+This workshop consists of four days focusing on getting familiar with the basics of ROS2 and applying it to a few scenarios.
 The workshop material is cloned from these repositories:
-* **Tuesday**: Starting from scratch
+* **Tuesday**: Starting from scratch - setting up the tools, running some simulation tools and peeling back the first layer of the ROS 2 environment.
-* **Wednesday**: Mobile Robots
-* **Thursday**: [Manipulation][04-manipulation]

-The fifth day (Friday) integrates these application areas to build a simulated robot that can navigate its environment, finding and picking up cubes:
-* **Friday**: [Mobility Plus Manipulation][05-mobility-plus-manipulation]
+* **Wednesday**: Mobile Robots - Start by working on a simulated environment of a mobile robot and driving autonomously.
+Move on to the afternoon with real robots.
+* **Thursday**: [Manipulation][04-manipulation] and vision - Running a simulated environment of the ur5e robots and then using opencv to process vision based information.
+* **Friday**: scripting tools and rosbags - capture real world information for reviewing and make basic scripts to auto start your solution.

 #### Workspace Setup

-Across these five days, you will incrementally build a `catkin` workspace called ```workshop_ws```.
-Each day will build on the previous, so make sure you end each day with a working solution!
+Across these four days, you will incrementally build on your pass knowledge slowly building elements by yourself.
+Each day will bring different tasks so if you don't finish one day you can always complete it later.

 <details><summary>Try to figure out how to create a `catkin` workspace yourself, otherwise, click here to for answer!</summary>